1,000+ Opportunities

 Grant Opportunities: Prompt Response, STEAM Fellowship, and More - Arlington Community Foundation Grant Opportunities: Prompt Response, STEAM Fellowship, and More The Foundation offers several grant programs to support nonprofits working in our community.
 Deadlines and program guidelines vary.

-As rising costs, growing demand, and uncertainty in policy and funding continue to affect our community, Meeting the Moment provides support that helps trusted organizations stay strong, adapt, and continue serving Arlington residents.
+Meeting the Moment (MTM) Grants Meeting the Moment (MTM) is Arlington Community Foundation’s responsive grantmaking initiative designed to help local nonprofits navigate a rapidly shifting landscape.
+As rising costs, growing demand, and uncertainty in policy and funding continue to affect our community, MTM provides support that helps trusted nonprofit organizations stay strong, adapt, and continue serving Arlington residents.

-In its inaugural grant round during early 2026, Meeting the Moment received over 50 applications and awarded 16 general operating grants of $25,000 each to human service nonprofits working to prevent displacement and advance economic mobility for Arlington residents: Arlington Food Assistance Center (AFAC) Arlington Neighborhood Village Ethiopian Community Development Council (ECDC) ENDependence Center of Northern Virginia (ECNV) Legal Services of Northern Virginia OAR of Arlington, Alexandria, and Falls Church Shirlington Employment and Education Center True Ground Housing Partners These organizations are providing food, housing support, medical care, education, employment services, advocacy, equitable access, and other vital support that helps Arlington residents build stability and opportunity.
+Apply here by July 19, 2026 Early 2026: 16 Inaugural MTM Grants at $25,000 each awarded to human services nonprofits In its inaugural grant round during early 2026, Meeting the Moment received over 50 applications and awarded 16 general operating grants of $25,000 each to human service nonprofits working to prevent displacement and advance economic mobility for Arlington residents: Arlington Food Assistance Center (AFAC) Arlington Neighborhood Village Ethiopian Community Development Council (ECDC) ENDependence Center of Northern Virginia (ECNV) Legal Services of Northern Virginia OAR of Arlington, Alexandria, and Falls Church Shirlington Employment and Education Center True Ground Housing Partners These organizations are providing food, housing support, medical care, education, employment services, advocacy, equitable access, and other vital support that helps Arlington residents build stability and opportunity.

 We are grateful for their work, and for every organization that applied during the inaugural round and shared how they are meeting this moment in our community.
 Meeting the Moment is Arlington Community Foundation’s first major open grantmaking round since 2020.